Momentum grows for legislation to end government shutdowns

 During the last shutdown, Democrats refused to entertain any new spending for a new physical barrier while Trump was insisting on $5.7 billion for a wall or “steel slats” along the southern border.

-House Democrats had been prepared to offer Trump at least $5.7 billion for border security that included no money for new physical structures but could be used to repair existing structure.
+House Democrats had been prepared to offer Trump at least $5.7 billion for border security that included no money for new physical structures but could be used to repair existing structures.

 McCarthy said there must be some sort of physical divider along the border.

-It is looking more likely that the negotiations will center solely on border security and will not include relief for Dreamers or immigrants in the U.S. under protected status because of violence in their home countries.
+It is looking more likely that the negotiations will center solely on border security and will not include relief for the so-called Dreamers or immigrants in the United States under protected status because of violence in their home countries.

-“I don’t expect that to be part of the negotiation,” said House Majority Leader Steny Hoyer of the expiring DACA and Temporary Protected Status programs.
+“I don’t expect that to be part of the negotiation,” said House Majority Leader Steny Hoyer, D-Md., of the expiring Deferred Action for Childhood Arrivals and Temporary Protected Status programs.
 “The objective being as we have discussed over and over again is to secure borders and that’s what I expect to be the status.”

-The president seemed to agree with that, telling the Wall Street Journal that DACA is “a separate subject to be taken up at a separate time.”
+The president seemed to agree with that, telling the WSJ that DACA is “a separate subject to be taken up at a separate time.”